 - A statement of academic purpose – submit a statement on-line of approximately 1000 words concerning your plans for graduate study and a professional career.
 Please be sure to include the areas in which you are interested and the names of faculty whose research attracts you.

-- Official Transcripts – official transcripts submitted on-line are required from each undergraduate (and graduate) school attended showing all courses, grades and degrees received, if any.
-Upon acceptance into GSAS, you should then submit your sealed transcript(s) with the signature of an authorized official across the envelope seal.
+- Transcripts – unofficial transcripts should be submitted on-line with the application.
+Transcripts are required from each undergraduate (and graduate) school attended showing all courses, grades and degrees received, if any.
+Upon acceptance into GSAS, you will be required to submit your sealed transcript(s) with the signature of an authorized official across the envelope seal.

 If your transcripts are being sent from a foreign country, be sure to request that they are in English with explanations of the grading system.
 A certified translation may be done by the consulate or a professional agency if your school does not provide one.